lwhiteley/match-comment-phrase-action/README.md

-# Match Comment Phrase (Github Action)
+# Match Comment Phrase

-matches a phrase within a github comment and outputs a boolean value when found by a specific mode
+Github action to match a phrase within a github comment and outputs a boolean value when found by a specific mode

 ## Example usage